bahodirov07uz/bahodirov07uz/README.md

 Hi!
-I'm [Yahyobek], a passionate full-stack developer from Uzbekistan 🇺🇿 I specialize in building modern, responsive, and scalable web applications using:
+I'm Yahyobek, a passionate full-stack developer from Uzbekistan 🇺🇿 I specialize in building modern, responsive, and scalable web applications using:

 ## 📬 Murojaat uchun